2025 Conference Program

 Academic Leader, Oncology Department, Xiyuan Hospital, China Academy of Chinese Medical Sciences (China)

-Tuesday, October 28 Plenary Presentation on: TCM and Cancer – Evidence-based Traditional Chinese Herbal Medicine Practice in Cancer Care: Perspective from China
+Tuesday, October 28 Plenary Presentation on: Dietary Supplements and Herbal Medicine for Cancer

 Professor Yufei Yang is a leading expert in oncology at the China Academy of Chinese Medical Sciences and serves as the Academic Leader of Oncology at Xiyuan Hospital.
 She also heads the Neijing Teaching and Research Office at Xiyuan Hospital.
 Recognized as a Renowned Capital TCM Physician and a First-Class “Qihuang Scholar,” Professor Yang was selected as one of the first cohort of Outstanding Clinical Talents by the National Administration of Traditional Chinese Medicine.
 She is also a mentor for the Seventh Batch of Senior TCM Experts’ Academic Experience Inheritance Program.
 With extensive research contributions, Professor Yang has led 26 national and provincial research projects, successfully completing 23, including two under the 13th Five-Year National Key R&D Program.
 She has published 212 research articles, including 157 in core journals and SCI-indexed publications, with a cumulative impact factor of 81.
 Additionally, she has authored 28 books on specialized and popular science topics, published by the People’s Medical Publishing House.
 Her work has earned nine national and provincial awards, including the National Science and Technology Progress Award.